Note: You don’t need any other WordPress Security guide if you follow all the steps mentioned in this guide.

 - Mojo Themes – Mojo Themes puts a little more emphasis on quality than Theme Forest – the average theme at Mojo Themes tends to be better than the average theme at Theme Forest.
 While Mojo Themes only has about 600 marketplace items.

-- WPZOOM – WPZoom offers a nicely priced club membership as well as individual pricing for their 57 WordPress themes.
-They even offer thorough documentation and support for all of their themes
+- WPZOOM – WPZoom offers a nicely priced club membership and individual pricing for their 57 WordPress themes.
+They even offer thorough documentation and support for all of their themes.

 - Elegant Themes – Join 282,273 Happy Customers And Get Access To Elegant Themes’ Entire Collection Of 87 Beautiful Themes For The Price Of One.

-Choosing a Free WordPress theme can be a tough job.
-Especially if you’re a beginner.
-When searching the Web for free themes outside the WordPress directory, be aware that the popularity, open code, and ease of use in making WordPress themes are attractive to others who can make your web server could become part of a zombie army of machines participating in a Distributed Denial of Service (DDoS) attack on some other website, but some may contain malicious code in there.
-Especially if you download from random websites and not from WordPress.org, or It can be used in a phishing scheme to mine passwords and other personal information from your visitors—unbeknown to them.
+Choosing a free WordPress theme can be a tough job.
+Especially if you’re a beginner, when searching the web for free themes outside the WordPress directory, be aware that the popularity, open code, and ease of use in making WordPress themes are attractive to others who can make your web server could become part of a zombie army of machines participating in a Distributed Denial of Service (DDoS) attack on some other website.
+Still, some may contain malicious code in there.
+Especially if you download it from random websites and not from WordPress.org, it can be used in a phishing scheme to mine passwords and other personal information from your visitors—unbeknown to them.

-So always select themes which are available through the WordPress Free Themes Directory. at least they follow the community’s rules.
+So always select themes that are available through the WordPress Free Themes Directory.
+At least they follow the community’s rules.
 Although themes are collections of programming code and, thus, can have bugs.

-Don’t be afraid to ask the developer questions before installing a theme that comes from outside the traditional channels.
+Don’t be afraid to ask the developer questions before installing a theme from outside the traditional channels.